Collect PDQ Connect Event Logs (Windows)

 Option 1: Automated Method

 The following script will retrieve the PDQ Connect event logs from a machine and store them in a zip file in EVTX format.
-Additionally, it will include a copy of the PDQConnectAgent.db file and a text file that records the installed version of the agent.
+Additionally, it will include these files:

 To use the script, copy and paste it into an elevated PowerShell prompt.
-Once completed, the logs will be saved in a .zip file and saved to the C:\ConnectDiagnostics.zip
+Once completed, the logs will be saved in a .zip file located here: C:\ConnectDiagnostics.zip

 try {